WHAT ARE THE NATIONAL CAPITAL EXCELLENCE IN COMMUNICATION AWARDS?

 The Public Relations Society of America’s National Capital Chapter (PRSA NCC) sponsors its annual, local awards competition to recognize and reward outstanding achievement in external communications and public relations, and to encourage continued excellence in the field.

-Awards are given for the best campaigns and top accomplishments in PR tactics.
+Awards are given for the best campaigns and top accomplishments in PR tactics, as well as for the best PR research and top agencies and communication teams.
 Award categories include:

 - Community Relations